 Installation

-Get FD Commander running on your server in about 5 minutes.
+Get this open-source Field Day logging software running on your server in about 5 minutes.
 Works on any Linux machine with 2 GB of RAM, including a Raspberry Pi 4 running off a battery pack at your Field Day site.

 System Requirements